How do I size my computer for recording?

 When you record a VSTI’s or (Virtual Instrument) remember it’s a midi track.
 And when recording midi, and it’s playing back through as a virtual instrument.
 We recommend when you have what you want freeze the virtual instrument.
 You don’t have to delete it, just freeze it.
 Because by freezing it you’re basically offloading all the extra BS and freeing up memory and freeing up some processing power, so just freeze the damn tracks.
 Then when you are fully comfortable with that track and you’re ready to just mish-mash all pile more on.
 Depending on the configuration of your computer just print it down to a wav file.
 You then can unload the VSTI altogether.
 Because once the track’s there, the track’s there.
 If you’re perfectly happy with it you’re not deleting the midi.
 Not to mention if you’re smart you’re going to save the actual preset that you’ve recorded.
-(Remember you can recall it if you want to).
+(Remember, you can recall it if you want to).

 But by doing this you’re gaining the most performance because you don’t have to do anything.
 After all, it’s just a raw audio track and it just it’s going to take virtually no horsepower to run in the grand scheme.
 So if you want to do a crapload of tracks you know at some point in time you may have to start getting into that printing the track mentality.
 Again best-case scenarios freezing the track doesn’t take but you know a mouse click and you wait two seconds done okay track’s frozen.
 Now move on to your next one you will get a lot more performance and a lot more bang for your buck.

 The last piece I’m going to talk about is how we are going to use plug-ins on certain tracks.
 So a lot of people will take and put a compressor on every single track.
 Now like drums you know your snare, your kick drum that sort of thing.
-You you want some very unique equalization and compression that sort of thing there.
+You want some unique equalization and compression that sort of thing there.
 I’m talking about more of the overall feel of the song right.
 Maybe a better analogy would be reverb.

 Reverb is something that you are going to want on you know on your primary vocal.
-You’re going to want some probably on your background vocals etc., and maybe a little touch of here and there depending on where you want to space in the mix how deep.
-You want to put it back in the mix, you want to put that in a bus so basically think about this you this is one simple way to do it.
+You’re going to want some probably on your background vocals etc., and maybe a little touch of here and they’re depending on where you want to space in the mix how deep.
+You want to put it back in the mix; you want to put that in a bus so basically think about this you this is one simple way to do it.

-I create a group track you know master, but you typically will create a group track.
+I create a group track.
+You know master, but you typically will create a group track.
 I want to talk about that reverb for vocals right and I want to push all my vocals through that plugin.

 I just happen to like it Altiverb is my favorite for that, so I’ll put alt verb on one track on one bus right.
-That stereo bus in the that group track then what I will do is I’ll assign various tracks to that particular bus.
+That stereo bus in that group track then what I will do is I’ll assign various tracks to that bus.